zhangle/aliyun-oss-sdk/README.md

 -----

-It is a full-featured Ruby Library for Aliyun OSS API.
+It is a full-featured Ruby Library for ZAliyun OSS API.
 We provide two ways to help you use the API: Function based and Object based.
 Besides, We try to keep things natural and reasonable, but there are always some leaky, welcome to give us advice and modification.
 Enjoy it!